 A reader should also take note of the fact that Browning numbered the stanzas herself with Roman numerals.
 This is a classical technique that has largely fallen out of style.

-Summary of A Musical Instrument
+Explore A Musical Instrument

 The poem begins with the speaker describing how the god Pan is in the river, searching for something.
 He is destroying the lilies and scaring off the dragonflies.
 His actions are violent and show complete disregard for anything other than himself.
 In the story on which this piece is based, the god is seeking out a reed that was once a woman he attempted to rape.